Frequently asked questions

 The easiest way to buy tickets is online via the film festival schedule.
 Online ticket buyers are encouraged to create an account in advance on scadboxoffice.com by clicking the login button.
 Online ticket purchasers can also opt to receive mobile tickets that they can then download to their phones.

-Tickets may also be purchased in person at the SCAD Box Office at 216 E. Broughton St. or via phone by calling 912.525.5050.
-In advance of the festival, box office hours are 10 a.m. to 5 p.m.
-Monday through Friday.
+Tickets may also be purchased in person at the SCAD Box Office at 216 E. Broughton St. in advance of the festival.
+The SCAD Box Office is open Monday through Friday, 10 a.m. to 5 p.m.
 During the festival, the box office opens one hour prior to the first event of the day and remains open through scheduled evening events.

 What payment methods do you accept?